RiskyMH/RiskyBOT/README.md

 **Functions**: these the responses for application commands - also has the command builder **Utils**: these are for everything's help

-NOTE: if you change anything in those above you must run `yarn --force` to update the files (if doing lots of changes you can run `yarn start:force`, because it updates the files and restarts the bot)
+NOTE: if you change anything in those above you must run `yarn build` to update the files

 NOTE 2: if changing the commands, you need to `deployCommands`, and update [`main.mts`](./src/main.mts) if changing major names